 In many declined claims it is not the weather event which caused the damage but an existing underlying problem, which the recent weather event highlighted.

 Wear and tear is a common reason as to why storm claims are declined.
-This is especially the case with flat roofs that are over 10 years old or old tiled roofs.
+This is especially the case with flat roofs that are over 10 years old or roofs with cracked or damaged slate/tiles.

 It's difficult for a weather event to damage well-maintained properties, unless it is quite extreme.
-For more information, please refer to the section 'What counts as storm damage?'
+For more information, please refer to the question 'What counts as storm damage?'

 We understand that some customers like to stay in their own homes where possible, so we can provide facilities like temporary kitchens and bathrooms to enable you to do so.
 If you do have to leave the property, we will help you make those arrangements, whether this is staying with relatives or checking into suitable alternative accommodation.